gautamkrishnar/blog-post-workflow/README.md

       schedule: # Run workflow automatically
         - cron: '0 * * * *' # Runs every hour, on the hour
       workflow_dispatch: # Run workflow manually (without waiting for the cron to be called), through the GitHub Actions Workflow page directly
+    permissions:
+      contents: write # To write the generated contents to the readme

     jobs:
       update-readme-with-blog: